 The kids will burn off plenty of energy at Ultimate Family Fun Centre in Northmead.

-Ultimate Family Fun Centre in Northmead is the largest indoor play centre in Australia, boasting a massive trampoline zone with a foam pit, climbing wall and dodgeball, plus slip & slides, bumpers cars and games galore.
-The space is split into age groups to keep little ones safe and older kids endlessly entertained.
-There's also a cafe that serves up great coffee so grown-ups will be happy too!
+Ultimate Family Fun Centre in Northmead is the largest indoor play centre in Australia, boasting a massive trampoline zone with a foam pit, climbing wall and dodgeball, plus slip & slides, bumper cars and games galore.

 Read on to find more indoor play centres near you.